 The Quran 9:6.
 “If anyone of the idolaters should seek your protection [Prophet], grant it to him so that he may hear the word of God, then take him to a place safe for him, for they are people with no knowledge.”

 Changing context is to change the truth

-As has been noted from the documented history, The Quran was reveled in a setting of unrelenting violence and warfare against the believers.
+As has been noted from the documented history, The Quran was revealed in a setting of unrelenting violence and warfare against the believers.
 Even after Prophet Muhammad (Peace be upon him) and his followers fled Makkah, the pagans from Makkah followed him.
-In subsequent confrontations, they attacked Madina in multiple occasions.
-The Quranic revelations guided Muslims how to defend themselves and survive those violent times.
+In subsequent confrontations, they attacked Madina on multiple occasions.
+The Quranic revelations guided Muslims on how to defend themselves and survive those violent times.
 An objective study of the Quran requires knowing the appropriate contexts and historical background of those revelations.
-After all, that is the only way to avoid misinterpretation and failure to identify the norms and exceptions in Islam.
+After all, that is the only way to avoid misinterpretation and failure to identify Islam’s norms and exceptions.

 Extremism and Islamophobia